 This is the exotic pets forum, a meeting ground for exotic pet enthusiasts all over the world to meet up and share their passion.
 Sign up today.

 Being a keeper of exotic pets can be very expensive, but there are ways to save money.
-For instance, you can build your own vivarium and incubators especially designed for exotic pets.
+For instance, you can build your own vivarium and incubators especially designed for exotic pets and use air purifiers to keep your house nice and smell free.
 There is also a wide range of decor you can make, including fake rock wall backgrounds (3d backgrounds designed to look like rock faces made from polystyrene and tile grout), and hides designed to look like rocks.
 Its on this section you will find simple but comprehensive guides to such projects.

 Being a beginner can be a daunting prospect can’t it?
 All this conflicting information everywhere, people telling you to get this or to get that.
-Pet shops telling you that you need to buy this and that or else you won’t be keeping your pet properly.
+Pets can get everything from a cold to cancer, so they need proper care, whether it be treatment for ADHD or proper diet adjustment.
+Pet shops telling you that you need to buy things you don’t need such as brain capacity improvement pills and that or else you won’t be keeping your pet properly.
 I hope to eliminate this problem by providing all of the information you will require when starting out in one place.
 I’ve started by listing all the species which are generally accepted to be suitable for beginners.
 I have then written short guides for them which should help set you off in the right direction.
 In them you’ll find information such as why a certain species makes a good starter pet, what you will need to buy to keep them, basic care information and any books I feel you should read.